jurgjn/af-human-pocketome/README.md

-# Clustering predicted structures at the scale of the known protein universe
+# Expansion of the landscape of small-molecule binding sites by AlphaFold2
 ## Interactive supplementary

 Alternatively, you install the web app locally by forking the [repository](https://github.com/jurgjn/af-protein-universe) and [setting up a conda environment](https://conda.io/projects/conda/en/latest/user-guide/getting-started.html) as follows: